janosj/mongodb-opsmgr/opsmgr-docker/README.md

 ## External Database Access

 Once Ops Manager is up and running, you'll likely want to deploy a database or two.
 And you might want to access those databases from your desktop, perhaps using MongoDB Compass or the Mongo shell.
-To do that, of course, you need to specify a connect string, which needs the server name(s) and the port(s).
+To do that, you of course need to specify a connect string, which includes the server name(s) and port(s).
 Note, though, that all this information is encapsulated within the Docker environment, so some extra steps are required to access it from your desktop:

-1: Update your local hosts file to include entries for your Agent servers.
+1: Update your local */etc/hosts* file to include entries for your Agent servers.
 An entry should look like this:

-127.0.0.1       server1 server1.opsnet
+> 127.0.0.1       server1 server1.opsnet

-Now, you can specify the opsnet server and your networking will understand that it's actually running on your local machine.
+Now you can specify a ".opsnet" server and your networking will understand that it's actually running on your local machine.

-2: Next, it has to redirect your request to the mongod process running in Docker, and that it does that is through port mapping.
-Use the specially designated port in your connect string, and your local networking will know to forward that to the mongod process running in Docker.
+2: Next, it has to redirect your request to the mongod process running in Docker, and it does that is through port mapping.
+Use the specially designated port in your connect string, and your local networking will know to forward requests to the mongod processes running in Docker.
 What port to use?
 The *docker run* command in *run-agents.sh* includes a port mapping.
 You can adjust this to suit your needs, but as written here you can deploy Mongo on port 27021 on server1, 27022 on server2, an so on, and then specify that port in your connect string from Compass, the shell, or your client-side tool of choice.
-For added flexibility, two additional ports are also included: 2703x and 3306x.
+For added flexibility, two additional port mappings are included: 2703x and 3306x.

 ## Credits

 This repo was adapted from Mihai Bojin's repo, available [here](https://github.com/mongodb-labs/omida/tree/main).

-The Agent containers that have been added are based on some work that was originally done by Paul Done (for use with VirtualBox).
+Agent containers were added based on some work originally done by Paul Done (for use with VirtualBox).